Different types of static errors in a system

 1. Gross Errors:-

-This error is mainly due to human mistakes in reading or in using instruments or errors in recording observations.
+This error is mainly due to human mistakes in reading or in using instruments or errors in recording

 Errors may also occur due to incorrect adjustments of instruments and computational